tropyx/NetBeansPuppet/README.md

 <dl>
   <dt>To Install:</dt>
   <dd>Download the latest release <a href="https://github.com/mkleint/NetBeansPuppet/releases/tag/v1.2.1">nbpuppet-1.2.1-mkleint</a> to your local machine
+    (if extension is .zip, then unzip it - github issue not allowing to upload a .nbm file)
   add it to your NetBeans IDE with:</dd>
 </dl>
 <pre>